 Adjust the final score.
 For example, the score is decreased if the gender of the two names does not appear to match.

 The Pairwise Match Endpoint REST endpoint performs a pairwise match between two names, and returns detailed information about how the match scores were determined.
 You can use Parameter Universe and the Parameters REST endpoint to modify parameters and using the information returned by the pairwise match to determine the optimal parameter set for your use case.

 Before any matching algorithms can be run, the names have to be transformed into tokens that can be compared.
 This step, as with many of the steps in name matching, often has language-specific components.

 Removing stop words, such as Mr. or Senator or General.
 Stop words are language-dependent.

 Transliterating into English and/or translating if necessary, including:

-Adding vocalizations, or vowels, in the correct location for languages such as Arabic and Thai which don't have vowels.
+Adding vocalizations, or vowels in the correct location for languages such as Arabic which are often written in an unvocalized form.

 Adding spaces (segmentation) to languages such as Chinese, Japanese, Korean, and Thai that don't use spaces, separating given and surname tokens.

 Normalization, including removing diacritical marks, to get a canonical representation of the token.

 The resulting token output enhances search accuracy and increases relevancy.